jason-nordheim/sketchPad/README.md

 ## Features

 - Draw a path
+  - using your mouse
+  - using touch
 - Undo a path (remove it)
+- Clear the board
 - Download as PNG
 - Download as Paths (as JSON)